Goodluck-Nkem/Socket/README.txt

 Connect to a Server, get Server fd send and recv (or read and write)

-A good client should server to refuse connection
+A good client should handle when server to refuses connection, or when server is not active

 Observation
 -----------